highmobility/vss-graphql-client-swift/README.md

 > **_NOTE:_**  Currently works on _macOS_ only.

 Demo can be run against a _known endpoint_ or a _local server_.
-Configuration of the  _requested values_ can be done in `Sources/Demo/main.swift`.
+Configuration of the  _requested values (data points)_ can be done in `Sources/Demo/main.swift`.

 #### Known endpoint

-To run the demo against a working GraphQL endpoint, please follow these steps:
+To run the demo against a working VSS GraphQL endpoint, please follow these steps:

 1. open `VSSGraphQL.xcodeproj`
 2. configure the URL at `Sources/Demo/main.swift:L14`